valentynkt/BackendGarden/content/notes/Polymorphism.md

 ## Overview

 Polymorphism, derived from Greek words meaning "many forms," is a fundamental concept in object-oriented programming that allows objects of different classes to be treated as objects of a common superclass.
-It is closely related to inheritance, as it allows classes to be related through their behaviors while retaining their own unique implementations of those behaviors.
+It is closely related to [[inheritance]], as it allows classes to be related through their behaviors while retaining their own unique implementations of those behaviors.

 >[!abstract]
 >Polymorphism enables a single action to be processed in different ways, and it's a key component of the [[Inheritance]] principle, which allows one class to inherit fields and methods from another.